penlooktmp/pen/README.md

 - All modifications or additions should be tested

 Thank you for your understanding.
-Open a pull request.
-We are waiting.
+Open a pull request, we are waiting.

 ###License
 This is open source project for community development under GNU Affero General Public License

-Author
+Authors
 	- Loi Nguyen <loint@penlook.com>
+	- and contributors